 9. A clear and compelling relationship to the world outside of the classroom

-It’s possible to have an exquisitely run and intellectually high-performing classroom that’s focused on academics but it won’t change lives, communities, or futures.
-Every great classroom should have a clear, ongoing, real-time, and student-authenticated relationship to the world outside that classroom.
+Having an exquisitely run and intellectually high-performing classroom focused on academics is possible, but it won’t change lives, communities, or futures.
+Every great classroom should have a clear, ongoing, real-time, and student-authenticated relationship with the world outside that classroom.

 Publishing ideas, work, writing, etc.